rjdkolb/constitution/README.md

 go to different banks to seek advice on the best way to look after its funds.

+8.8 The treasurer is solely responsible for any money that needs to be withdrawn from the bank account and this is done solely at the treasurer's discretion.

+8.9 The treasurer is responsive for all finical records and book keeping.

+8.10 Any body corporate member including the chairperson must submit a proposed budget to the treasurer before the treasurer can act.

+8.11 Non body corporate members may not request a budget or money from the treasurer.

+8.12 The treasurer will not pay any money into a body corporate members bank account unless a emergency is approved in writing to the chairperson.
+This emergency amount may only be less than R5000 and strict accounting will be adhered to by both the treasurer and body corporate member.

+8.13 Nepotism by the treasurer, chairperson or body corporate is strictly prohibited.

+8.14 The treasurer may give the body corporate or chairperson one warning for disobeying these financial rules.
+On the second warning a vote of must be called for in 7 days where all members of the body corporate should be invited.
+The accused can not vote and the treasurer's vote counts as two votes.

 9.AMENDMENTS TO THE CONSTITUTION

 9.1 The constitution can only be changed by a resolution.
 The resolution